 OVERVIEW: According to Christian leaders in the country, the government of Nepal is taking a stronger stand against religious conversion.
 Despite the 2015 constitution guaranteeing religious freedom, Parliament passed a bill in 2017 criminalizing conversion to Christianity.
 In 2018, the prime minister and other government officials publicly said anyone found changing their religion will be expelled from the country.
 In addition, any charity organizations engaged in preaching will be shut down.
-Christian communities are small but outspoken.
+Christian communities are small but they boldly witness for Christ despite harassment and risk.

 PERSECUTOR: Families, communities, Marxist groups and Hindu groups pressure Christian converts, and Christians also experience some government interference.